ch264/Binary_trees_lesson/README.md

 https://hackernoon.com/practical-data-structures-for-frontend-applications-when-to-use-tries-5428a565eba4

 ## Binary Tree concept
-- Trees: Unlike Arrays, Linked Lists, Stack and queues, which are linear data structures, trees are hierarchical data structures.
+- Trees: Unlike Arrays, Linked Lists, Stack and queues, which are linear data structures, trees are hierarchical data structures.They allow fast lookup, addition and removal of items, and can be used to implement either dynamic sets of items, or lookup tables that allow finding an item by its key (e.g., finding the phone number of a person by name aka dictionary problems).
 - Tree Vocabulary: The topmost node is called root of the tree.
 The elements that are directly under an element are called its children.
 The element directly above something is called its parent.
 For example, ‘a’ is a child of ‘f’, and ‘f’ is the parent of ‘a’.
 Finally, elements with no children are called leaves.

 ```